josephwoodward/Serilog-Sinks-Loki/README.md

         .CreateLogger();
 ```

+### Local, contextual labels

+In some occasions you'll want to add labels to your log stream within a particular class or method, this feature isn't quite finished yet but will be available soon.

 ### Custom HTTP Client

 Serilog.Loki.Sink is built on top of the popular [Serilog.Sinks.Http](https://github.com/FantasticFiasco/serilog-sinks-http) library to post log entries to Loki.
 With this in mind you can you can extend the default HttpClient (`LokiHttpClient`), or replace it entirely by implementing `IHttpClient`.